by Tim Harding

 To assist in understanding Jennifer Lackey’s position, I shall commence with some brief background information on the role of testimonial knowledge in epistemology; and then I shall provide some definitions of relevant key terms.

-Our beliefs can be derived from several different sources: our own direct perceptions of the world, the deductions or inferences we draw from premises, the inductive generalisations we make from numbers of particular instances, our memories, introspection or what philosophers call ‘testimony’.
+Our knowledge can be derived from several different sources: our own direct perceptions of the world, the deductions or inferences we draw from premises, the inductive generalisations we make from numbers of particular instances, our memories, introspection or what philosophers call ‘testimony’.
 Testimony in this sense need not be formal testimony in a courtroom or legal document, but what happens whenever one person tells something to someone else (Green 2017: 2).
 In a later paper, Lackey (2011: 1) notes that almost everything we know depends in some way or other on the testimony of others.

 Lackey (2011: 2-3) draws a distinction between testimony and non-informational expressions of thought or emotion, such as the conversation filler ‘Isn’t it a lovely day?’
 Audi (1997: 405) makes a similar point about the statement ‘Ah, what a magnificent tree!’
 Lackey provides a more precise account of the nature of testimony as ‘a speaker’s making an act of communication – which includes statements, nods, pointing and so on – that is intended to convey information that p or is taken as conveying the information that p’ (Lackey 2011: 3).
 It should be noted here that by the words ‘is taken as’ Lackey assigns an important role in the act of communication to the hearer as well as the speaker.
 She also draws a distinction between obtaining information from perception whilst a speaker is speaking (or singing).
 For instance, if a person sings ‘I have a soprano voice’ in a soprano voice, the hearer obtains information from aural perception as well as testimony (Lackey 2011: 3).